foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/introduction.rst

 the kernel produces a slice of the output tensor.
 These output slices can be combined into a full tensor.
 Because the tensor data does not have to be contiguous in memory, it is possible to create a (slice) tensor that points to a subset of the data of a larger tensor.
-If for instance the output tensor is in system memory, each invocation of the kernel that computes a slice can write its output directly into the correct (slice) of the output tensor.
+For instance, if the output tensor is in system memory, each invocation of the kernel that computes a slice can write its output directly into the correct (slice) of the output tensor.
 This eliminates the need for an extra concatenation copy pass.
 The slicing concept is illustrated in Figure :ref:`f_slicing_concept`.